-- (1) Application form lodged on 27 August 2019 - (2) Category A Community Impact Statement (CIS) - (3) Plan of proposed licensed area (home office) - (4) Certification of Advertising dated 10 September 2019 - (5) Council Submission dated 30 August 2019 - (6) Notices - (7) Applicant's consent to conditions - (8) Evidence of completion of the relevant tiered industry training
+- (1) Application form lodged on 27 October 2019 - (2) Category A Community Impact Statement (CIS) - (3) Plan of proposed licensed area - (4) Certification of Advertising dated - (5) Council Letter - (6) ASIC Extract - (7) Applicant's consent to conditions - (8) Email correspondence from the Authority to the applicant requesting additional information in support of the application. - (9) Email correspondence from the applicant to the Authority in response to the requests for additional information. - (10) Evidence of completion of the relevant tiered industry training